daattali/ddpcr/README.md

     #> 4  C05  Emily   C   5 TRUE Consensus_FAM WTspecific_HEX 14109
     #> 5  F05   Mary   F   5 TRUE Consensus_FAM WTspecific_HEX 15377

-The `only_used` parameter is used so that we'll only get data about the 5 existing wells and ignore the other 91 unused wells on the plate.
+The `only_used` parameter is used so that we’ll only get data about the 5 existing wells and ignore the other 91 unused wells on the plate.
 Notice that *meta* (short for *metadata*) is used instead of *results*.
 This is because the meta/results table contains information for each